ihsn/DataArchivistGuide/index.rst

    -  Sampling information

-   -  Interviewers and supervisors manuals
+   -  Interviewers and supervisor’s manuals

    -  List of codes